Home heartburn remedies

 - Watch what you eat.
 Reduce or avoid foods that you find trigger heartburn.
 Common culprits include peppermint, caffeine, fizzy drinks, chocolate, citrus fruits and juices, tomatoes and high-fat foods.
 Eat more fibre to keep your digestive tract moving and healthy.
 Also reduce your portion sizes.
 Try eating five or six small meals a day, rather than three big ones.
 Eating too much at once is a big heartburn trigger.

 - Watch when you eat.
 Push away the plate at least three hours before bedtime so your stomach has a chance to empty before you lie down.

 - Watch how you eat.
 Eat slowly, taking smaller bites.

 - Lose weight.
-Excess abdominal fat can press against the stomach, forcing acids up into the oesophagus.
+Excess abdominal fat can press against the stomach, forcing acid up into the oesophagus.
 Follow a diet and exercise programme to shed extra pounds.